fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 - Incase a boost would finish the civic, it will consume horses equal to the needed culture

 [b]Upcoming[/b]
-- Adding deeper decision-logic for AI boosting
+- Adding deeper decision-logic for AI production boosting
 - Tweaking ratios if needed, please give me some feedback!

 [b]Known issues[/b]